john-cd/rust_howto/bk/drafts/categories/development-tools/compilation/faster_linking.md

 ### Link-Time Optimization (LTO) {#skip}

 Enabling LTO allows the compiler to perform optimizations across the entire program during the linking phase.
-This can significantly reduce code size and improve [performance][p-performance] by eliminating dead code and inlining functions more effectively.
+This can significantly reduce code size and improve [performance][p~performance] by eliminating dead code and inlining functions more effectively.
 Use the `-C lto=fat` or `-C lto=thin` (faster but less aggressive) compiler flags.
 LTO typically requires more memory and time during compilation.

 Link-Time Optimization (LTO) is controlled via `Cargo.toml`.
 Can sometimes improve linking times, but often increases compile time.
 Experiment to see if it helps.